-The main issue of concern within the littoral zone of Stockbridge Bowl (and extending to about 20' depth) is the infestation and nuisance conditions of Myriophyllum spicatum.
-In the past, since at least the 1970s, M. spicatum density hindered recreational use, navigation, and reduced habitat for fish spawning.
+The main issue of concern within the littoral zone of Stockbridge Bowl (and extending to about 20' depth) is the infestation and nuisance conditions of Eurasian watermilfoil (Myriophyllum spicatum).
+In the past, since at least the 1970s, Eurasian watermilfoil (Myriophyllum spicatum) density hindered recreational use, navigation, and reduced habitat for fish spawning.
 Nearly all ecological reports for Stockbridge Bowl mention this problem.
-Summer 2020 was noted for a reduction in M. spicatum abundance.
-Thus, the status of M. spicatum as a management priority for Stockbridge Bowl is being discussed among stakeholders.
-It should be noted that nuisance macrophyte conditions also result from diverse assemblages of macrophytes that are not dominated by M. spicatum but instead consist of native and non-native species.
-This condition occurs in the outlet channel.
+Summer 2020 was noted for a significant reduction in Eurasian watermilfoil (Myriophyllum spicatum) abundance.
+Thus, Due to the cyclical variance of its presence, the status of Eurasian watermilfoil (Myriophyllum spicatum) as a management priority for Stockbridge Bowl continues to be discussed among members of the Stockbridge Bowl Stewardship Commission representing the various stakeholder groups.
+It should be noted that nuisance macrophyte conditions also result from diverse assemblages of macrophytes that are not dominated by Eurasian watermilfoil (Myriophyllum spicatum) but instead consists of native, such as N. minor (water lily). and non-native species.
+This condition occurs most notably in the outlet channel.